Property owners almost always initiate the LID process. The first things to do if you are considering forming an LID are to:

 - Provide an initial project cost estimate.

-- Identify which property owners benefit from the project and therefore should be included in the LID.
+- Identify which properties benefit from the project and therefore should be included in the LID.

-- Identify property owners who should be asked to sign the LID petition.
+- Identify properties whose owners who should be asked to sign the LID petition.

 - Communicate horizontal impacts to property owners.